open-telemetry/opentelemetry-configuration/schema-docs.md

   "additionalProperties": false,
   "properties": {
     "included": {
-      "type": "array",
+      "description": "Configure list of value patterns to include.\n Values are evaluated to match as follows:\n     * If the value exactly matches.\n     * If the value matches the wildcard pattern, where '?' matches any single character and '*' matches any number of characters including none.\n If omitted, all values are included.", "type": "array",
       "items": {
         "type": "string"
       }
     },
     "excluded": {
-      "type": "array",
+      "description": "Configure list of value patterns to exclude.
+Applies after .included (i.e. excluded has higher priority than included).\n Values are evaluated to match as follows:\n * If the value exactly matches.\n * If the value matches the wildcard pattern, where '?' matches any single character and '*' matches any number of characters including none.\n If omitted, .included attributes are included.", "type": "array",
       "items": {
         "type": "string"